Where startups start

-We are adding a full-time Program Manager to our team.
-The Mill is Bloomington’s center of gravity for innovators, entrepreneurs, creators, and remote workers.
-We operate out of a 105-year-old building that’s been transformed into a 19,000 square-foot coworking space and business incubator.
-Operating as a 501(c)(3) non-profit, The Mill’s mission is to launch and accelerate startups, and our vision is to become Indiana’s center of entrepreneurship.
+The Mill is an entrepreneurship center in downtown Bloomington, Indiana.
+Operating as a 501(c)(3) non-profit, our mission is to launch and accelerate startups, and our vision is to become Indiana’s center of gravity for entrepreneurship.

 DOES THIS SOUND LIKE YOU?

-You have a big action bias.
+- You have a big action bias.
 You bring clarity to situations.
-You’re decisive but not hasty in your decision-making.
-But you’re still coachable—you’re one of those people who likes it if your friends tell you that you’ve got a piece of food in your teeth.
+You simplify the complicated.
+You’re decisive but your decisions aren’t hasty.
+You’re coachable yourself – you’re one of those people who likes it if your friends tell you that you’ve got a piece food in your teeth.